cyanChill/RepoSift/README.md

    ```sh
    git clone https://github.com/cyanChill/RepoSift.git
    ```
-3. Then install the dependencies by running `npm i`.
+3. Then install the dependencies by running `pnpm i`.
 4. Create an `.env` file, populated with the values specified in the [`.env.example`](.env.example) file.

 ### Setting Up the Database

 For this application, I've used PlanetScale as my database provider of choice.
 [Click this](https://planetscale.com/docs/tutorials/planetscale-quick-start-guide) for a brief guide on creating a database with PlanetScale.
-Once we created a database in PlanetScale, we want to push the schema defined in this repository to your database by running `npm run db:push`.
+Once we created a database in PlanetScale, we want to push the schema defined in this repository to your database by running `pnpm run db:push`.

 - This runs `npx drizzle-kit push:mysql --config=drizzle.config.ts`.